ha/doozerd/doc/hacking.md

 ## Installing Go

 I recommend not using apt, homebrew, or any other packaging system to install Go.
-It's better to install straight from source.
+It's better to install straight from the official Go packages.

-Abridged version:

-    $ GOROOT=$HOME/src/go # adjust this as you wish
-    $ hg clone -r weekly https://go.googlecode.com/hg/ $GOROOT
-    $ cd $GOROOT/src
-    $ ./all.bash
-    (put the value of $GOROOT/bin in your path)

-For full details, see <http://golang.org/doc/install.html>.
+Easy-to-follow instructions are at <http://golang.org/doc/install>.

 ## Installing Dependencies